 CAPITAL IMPROVEMENT PROGRAM (CIP): A plan, which identifies the nature, schedule and cost of long-term improvements to WASA's infrastructure.
-WASA's CIP covers a ten-year period, and totals \$1.6 billion (cash disbursements basis).

-CERIDIAN: WASA's fully integrated payroll and personnel system designed to meet various needs in accordance with a variety of pay, leave, and work rules and to provide a comprehensive set of human resource applications.
+CERIDIAN: WASA's fully integrated payroll and personnel system designed to accommodate a variety of pay, leave, and work rules and to provide a comprehensive set of human resource applications.

 CHLORAMINATION: The process of adding chloramines to drinking water.
-Chloramine, a form of chlorine and ammonia, is used as a disinfectant by the Washington Aqueduct.
+Chloramine, a form of chlorine and ammonia, is used as a disinfectant by the Washington Agueduct.

-CLEAN WATER ACT (CWA): Act passed by the U.S. Congress to control water pollution.
+CLEAN WATER ACT (CWA): Act passed by the U.S. Congress in 1972 to control water pollution.